 - Expect a realistic return.
 Balance fear and greed

-- Invest on broad parameters and the larger picture.
+- Invest in broad parameters and the larger picture.
 Make it an act of wisdom, not intelligence

 - Be disciplined.
 Have a game plan

-- Be flexible for investing is always in the realm of possibilities
+- Being flexible in investing is always in the realm of possibilities

 - Contrarian investing: not a rule, not ruled out